mbodm/WAUZ/README.md

 - The code is using a typical `CancellationToken` timeout approach.
 - WAUZ is under MIT license.
 Feel free to use the source and do whatever you want.
 I assume no liability.
 - WAUZ just exists, because i am lazy and made my life a bit easier, by writing this tool. :grin:

+### Important notes when using the new release version 1.0.3 or higher

+The way WAUZ works and doing its unzip job (under the hood) has completely changed in the 1.0.3 release version!
+Therefore i need to explain this a bit in detail here, since this may be important for the user, when it comes down to "data loss" topics.

+The short version:

+WAUZ now always clears the selected destination folder (removing all files and folders inside it), before the unzip process even starts.
+This means: If in example a zip file is corrupted and WAUZ stops, you already lost all of your old/existing addons inside the destination folder.
+In 99% of all cases this should be no problem, because the destination folder is normally just a "working folder" for binary stuff, solely used for the addon "applications".
+This applies also and foremost to the "World of Warcraft AddOns" folder (when used as destination folder in WAUZ).
+Normally no sensible data (personal data, config files, or something like that) should reside there.
+Even the addons themselfes store their config files in another location (another specific folder inside the World of Warcraft installation folder).
+But: If you stored anything important in the selected destination folder, for whatever reason, make sure you create a backup before pressing the "Unzip" button!
+If you want to know more about "why this has changed and how it worked before", just continue reading.

+The long (technical background) version:

+How it worked before version 1.0.3 was released?

+In the past WAUZ first unzipped an addon zip file into its own specific temp folder (a folder with some random generated name, under the user´s temp folder, in "C:\Users\XXX\AppData\Local\Temp").
+Then WAUZ inspected the name of every file and folder (let´s call it "source" here) inside that temp folder and checked if the destination folder also contains a file or folder with that name (let´s call it "target" here).
+If so, WAUZ deleted specifically that "target" inside the destination folder (this is the important part here).
+And then WAUZ moved the "source" to the destination folder.

+There are a few ways, the unzip process can be handled.
+Let´s quickly have a look at them:

+- Approach 1:
+Remove all content inside the destination folder (the old/existing addon files and folders) first, before even start the unzip process.
+Then unzip all addons directly into the destination folder.
+Pros: Easy, straight and fast.

 #### Have fun.